Lawrence-Chiappelli/Sudoku-Solver/README.md

 My guess is that matplotlib is considered hidden because it's not being imported under GUI.py- the script that pyinstaller runs off of.

 Just a fair warning- pyinstaller can be finicky.
-If using anaconda, install pycharm in the same anaconda virtual environment that you're using with this project.
+If using anaconda, install pyinstaller in the same anaconda virtual environment that you're using with this project.

 ## Compatability